FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 even if they are not required by MLRsearch Specification.
 However, it is RECOMMENDED for those implementations to support missing attributes by providing typical default values.

-{::comment}

-    MB89: I guess I understand what is meant here, but I think this should be reworded to avoid what can be seen as inconsistency: do not support vs. support a default.

-    VP: Yes, probably worth a separate subsection, distinguishing automated implementations from manual processes.

-    MK: No separate subsection.
-We should state that that the listed optional attributes should have documented default values.
-But i do not like the open-ended "Implementations MAY add their own attributes."
-Either examples are added or this sentence is removed.

-    VP: DONE: Check if Specification does not mention "implementation".

-{:/comment}

 &nbsp;
 : For example, implementations with Goal Initial Trial Durations